tjgran01/cfilemanual/cfilemanual/scripts/python/README.md

 ### To Contribute to this arm of the project.

-Research is a collaborative endeavor with a high rate of churn which can be a great thing.
-It allows teams to exchange ideas, knowledge, and domain expertise to others throughout the research community organically!
+Research is a collaborative endeavor with a high rate of churn - which can be a great thing - It allows teams to exchange ideas, knowledge, and domain expertise to others throughout the research community organically!
 Yay!
 There is an upshot to this, however, illustrated by the example below.